ssardina-research/sarl-prolog-cap/README.md

 Here are some [good examples on how to use JPL](https://github.com/SWI-Prolog/packages-jpl/blob/master/examples/java/) from Java.

 Besides the above being installed, it is also very important to tell your system and application where Prolog is and the above components can be found.
-To do so, one may need to set-up a few environment variables, like `LD_LIBRARY_PATH` and `LD_PRELOAD` (to find native `.so/dll/dylib` libraries), `CLASSPATH` (to point to `jpl.jar`) and `SWI_HOME_DIR` (to point to SWIPL home dir).
+To do so, one may need to set-up a few environment variables, like `LD_LIBRARY_PATH` and `LD_PRELOAD` (to find native `.so/dll/dylib` libraries), `CLASSPATH` (to point to `jpl.jar`) and `SWI_HOME_DIR` (to point to SWI-Prolog home dir).
 Please refer to [this guide](https://jpl7.org/DeploymentLinux) on JPL documentation.

 ----------------------------------
 ## DEVELOP CAPACITY/SKILL FURTHER